edeno/Better-Science-Code/src/presentation.md

 # Summary:
+* Write small well-defined, well-named functions
 * Use good function and variable names
-* Write small well-defined, well-named functions
 * Document your functions
 * Test your code
 * Refactor your code
 * Use version control
-* Use linters to enforce coding standards
 * Always search for well-maintained software libraries that do what you need.

 # Bonus: Data Management